jjgmckenzie/molecule-semantic-search/CONTRIBUTING.md

 chmod +x *.sh
 ./symlink-jupyterlab.sh
 ```
-You can now use the jupyterlab command in any directory
+You can now use the jupyterlab command in a directory to open it in JupyterLab